+Of course, we do not propose to endow system components with human intelligence.
 The value of an analogy is the set of insights into system design that it provides.
 Human organizations offer a number of ideas that can guide the design of self-\ systems.

-Hierarchical management structure: Most human organizations have a tree-like structure in which managers delegate tasks, along with a set of goals or deadlines, downward to their subordinates.
-The main tasks of a supervisor are partitioning work among their workers, ensuring they are meeting their assigned goals, and taking corrective action to improve efficiency.
-One key insight within this management framework is that supervisors delegate tasks, but they do not dictate how those tasks should be accomplished.
+Hierarchical management without micro-management: Most human organizations have a tree-like structure in which supervisors delegate tasks, along with a set of goals or deadlines, downward to their subordinates.
+The main tasks of supervisors are partitioning work among their workers, ensuring they are meeting their assigned goals, and taking corrective action to improve efficiency.
+Although supervisors delegate tasks, they do not dictate how those tasks should be accomplished.
 Workers are able to perform tasks in their own way.
 This division works well since each worker has different strengths and characteristics, implying that they themselves are the best judge of how they will most effectively accomplish their assigned tasks.

 As we design self-\ systems, this management structure provides an architecture for how the different system components should work together.
 The separation of task distribution from the implementation of those tasks permits devices to locally optimize based on their individual characteristics.
-By communicating goals along with tasks, the supervisors enable the individual workers to prioritize their activities in such a way that their optimizations are aligned with the high-level goals of the system.
+By communicating goals along with tasks, the supervisors enable the individual workers to prioritize their activities such that their optimizations are aligned with the high-level goals of the system.